TMorville/tmorville.github.io/_pages/about.md

 ---

 ### research
-My research triangulates between applied mathematics, computational biology and theoretical neuroscience.
-The central motivation of my PhD project is to understand and develop fundamental theory for learning and control in biological agents subject to normative constraints from physiology and evolution.
+My research triangulates between machine learning, control theory and applied neuroscience.
+The central motivation of my PhD project is to understand and develop fundamental theory for control in biological agents subject to normative constraints from physiology and evolution.

 Find my CV [here]({{ site.url }}/assets/cv/CV.pdf).